Tunable axial potentials for atom chip waveguides: Examples

 \subsection{Harmonic trap}

 This tunable trap will be useful for atom interferometry in harmonic traps.
-This is particularly true for an interferometer that uses trapped thermal atoms, because contributions to the fourth (and higher) order term cause decoherence due to the larger size of cloud which samples more of the potential.
-Additionally, higher order contributions to the potential can be caused by the finite length of chip wires, the leads that connect the chip wires to the power supplies, ion pumps, or other laboratory equipment.
-These contributions can be canceled by tuning the parameter $C^{(4)}$, while holding $C^{(2)}$ constant.
-The $C^{(4)}$ can be tuned both positive and negative to cancel any stray $C^{(4)}$ coefficient.
-To effectively remove the effects of the forth order contributions to the potential, it must first be determined.
-We are currently developing methods for measuring these fourth order contributions and plan on using the chip described in this paper to evaluate the effectiveness of these methods.
+This is particularly true for an interferometer that uses trapped thermal atoms, because contributions to the fourth- (and higher-) order term cause decoherence due to the larger size of the cloud which samples more of the potential.
+Additionally, higher-order contributions to the potential can be caused by the finite length of chip wires, the leads that connect the chip wires to the power supplies, ion pumps, or other laboratory equipment.
+These contributions can be canceled by tuning the parameter $C^{(4)}$, while holding $C^{(2)}$ constant. $C^{(4)}$ can be tuned both positive and negative to cancel any stray $C^{(4)}$ coefficient.
+To effectively remove the effects of the fourth-order contributions to the potential, the background value of $C^{(4)}$ must first be determined.
+We are currently developing methods for measuring these fourth-order contributions and plan on using the chip described in this paper to evaluate the effectiveness of these methods.

 Before tuning the parameter $C^{(4)}$, a harmonic trap must first be created and loaded.
-Fig.~\ref{Fig:harmonic} shows the magnetic field for the case where $C^{(2)} = 1$, and all other coefficients are zero.
-The solid (green) curve shows the field produced by the wires in the optimal configuration $w_{\mathcal{E},2} = w_{\mathcal{E},2H}$, and the dashed (cyan) curve shows the field produced by the wires in the low power configuration $w_{\mathcal{E},2} = w_{\mathcal{E},2L}$.
-The dotted lines show the field profile when higher order terms are neglected.
+Figure ~\ref{Fig:harmonic} shows the magnetic field for the case where $C^{(2)} = 1$ and all other coefficients are zero.
+The solid red curve shows the field produced by the wires in the optimal configuration $w_{\mathcal{E},2} = w_{\mathcal{E},2H}$, and the dashed blue curve shows the field produced by the wires in the low-power configuration $w_{\mathcal{E},2} = w_{\mathcal{E},2L}$.
+The dotted lines show the field profile when higher-order terms are neglected.
 With the pinch wires in the optimal configuration, the trap remains harmonic over a larger range.
 The optimal trap is also deeper and has a larger bottom field.
-Thus, the bias field to reduce the bottom field will need to be larger for the optimal configuration as compared to the low power configuration.
+Thus, the bias field to reduce the bottom field will need to be larger for the optimal configuration as compared to the low-power configuration.